 The benefits of art for kids are many and include problem-solving abilities, creativity, literacy, fine & gross motor skills, connection, and understanding.

-The Benefits of Art and Artful Living
+The Benefits of Art for Kids

 Excerpted from The Artful Parent: Simple Ways to Fill Your Family’s Life with Art & Creativity, © 2019 by Jean Van’t Hul.
 Reprinted by arrangement with Roost Books, an imprint of Shambhala Publications Inc., Boston, MA.

 Educators tell us that art encourages fine motor skills, neural development, and problem-solving abilities and that it can be used effectively to teach and understand other key subjects such as reading, writing, math, and science.

 Therapists tell us that art is valuable because it allows children to process their world, to deal with sometimes scary emotions in a safe way, and because it gives them critical sensory input.

 Artists tell us that art is important for its own sake—as a source of beauty and expression, as well as simply for the process of creating.

 Kids tell us that art is fun, an activity they enjoy.